anttisalonen/progbook/rst/book.rst

 Diagrams
 ========

-The dot format was discussed in section "Graphs", and this book uses that format and the Graphviz tool for most of the diagrams.
+The dot format was discussed in section "Graphs", and this book uses that format, with some additions for subgraphs, and the Graphviz tool for most of the diagrams.

 There are a few diagrams not generated with Graphviz, though.
 When I needed to create some diagrams manually or needed specific symbols, like with the diagrams on electric circuits, I used draw.io which is an online diagram maker.
 The diagrams created using draw.io can be exported and imported as XML.
 Furthermore, draw.io can turn the diagrams to images such as .png files.